 In South Carolina, law enforcement officers are offering Civilian Response to Active Shooter Events (CRASE) training.
 South Carolina was among the first states to adopt this type of training as the standard model.
 In 2018, South Carolina lawmakers passed a cumulative school safety bill mandating the SC Department of Education to develop a school safety plan that includes active shooter drills.
 Active shooter response training generally is offered for free by trained law enforcement officers.
 Most of the training occurs at the place of employment if choosing to train all staff.
 The training may include a presentation, a hands-on first aid module, safety assessment, and scenario-based training.
 Scenario-based training includes protocols, such as Avoid, Deny, Defend, and how to act when police officers arrive on the scene.

 Businesses interested in more information should visit avoiddenydefend.org, or contact their local law enforcement for CRASE training.
-The employment lawyers at Gignilliat, Savitz & Bettis, LLP want employer counseling and employees in South Carolina to be as safe as possible.
+The employment lawyers at Gignilliat, Savitz & Bettis, LLP want employer counseling and employees in Columbia, South Carolina to be as safe as possible.
 Contact us today for assistance in putting together a sound policy and plan to prevent and respond to workplace violence.